Ramon van Haaren

 Ramon van Haaren (born 16 September 1972) is a Dutch former footballer.
 In his 14-year lasting career, he played for RKC Waalwijk, Roda JC, Feyenoord and Sparta Rotterdam.

 Van Haaren was a defender who was born in Waalwijk and made his debut in professional football, being part of the RKC Waalwijk squad in the 1993-94 season.
 He ended his career in 2007, during his second stint at RKC.
+He also had an injury-plagued spell at Feyenoord and the club loaned him to city rivals Sparta as well.